-12.4.7 Density Measurements
+11.7.7 Density Measurements

-The specific gravity was measured at ALS Chemex (Piteå) on a total of 79 samples using the water immersion method.
+Specific gravity dterminations were carried out at ALS Chemex (Piteå) on a total of 79 samples using the water immersion method.
 Of these samples, 44 were from Vinberget and 35 from Rönnbäcksnäset.
-MRG report that 2972 samples were measured by the Company at its base in Skellefteå using the water immersion method.
+MRG report that 2,972 dterminations were also undertaken by the Company at its base in Skellefteå using the water immersion method.

-12.5 Security
+11.8 Security

-12.5.1 Storage Of Drill Cores
+11.8.1 Storage Of Drill Cores